mrbenhowl/messageCheckr/README.md

     </soap-env:Envelope>`

-Let's say we want to check the following for the above SOAP message:
+Let's say we want to check the following for the above message:

 * \<soap-env:Envelope\> has the attribute `xmlns:soap-env` with the value `http://schemas.xmlsoap.org/soap/envelope/`
 * \<m:elementOne\> has the value `hello`